sam-obembe/dice-positioning-project/README.md

+# CSS Layout mini-project
-# Dice Positioning mini-project
+## Dice Positioning

-With the given containers, create all six sides of a dice.
-Only edit the index.html, and index.css, you should not need to change anything in setStyles.css.
+Using the display or position property, create all six sides of a dice.
+You should only need to edit the 'index.html', and 'index.css', no need to change anything in 'setStyles.css'.

-Try to create each side of the dice more than one way (use a different position property).
+For extra practice, try to create each side of the dice more than one way (use different properties).

 <details>

-<summary> <code> Testing Down arrow text </code> </summary>
+<summary> <code> Check out some of the more common properties that 'flexbox' uses. </code> </summary>

 ```css